HOT AUXILIARIES! Why BFS Athletes Need Lat Pulldowns

-Auxiliary lifts are special exercise that are sport specific and help prevent common injuries.
-One auxiliary exercise that BFS has been promoting for the past four decades is the lat pulldown, which may seem odd as most coaches would consider it a bodybuilding or general fitness exercise.
+Auxiliary lifts are special exercises that are sport specific and help prevent common injuries.
+One auxiliary exercise that BFS has been promoting for the past four decades is the lat pulldown, which may seem odd as most coaches would consider it a bodybuilding, or general fitness exercise.
 Some even believe that it's a harmful exercise that may cause injury.
 Let's look at the facts.

 40 Years Strong In 1979 Bob Rowbotham joined the Bigger Faster Stronger team as a clinician, and eventually took over the company as president and later CEO.
 Although there have been many advances in the fields of athletic and physical fitness since BFS headquarters opened its doors, the principles BFS was founded on have not changed.
 Coach Rowbotham has made certain of that.

 NO Fad or quick fix Plyometrics have been an essential part of the BFS Total Program since it's inception.
 Plyometrics have proved to be vital to championship programs across the country for 40 years!

 Plyometrics is a powerful tool for athletic training, in the middle school and high school environment, the most practical and effective form of plyometric training is box jumps.

 BFS Leadership Program Exposes Young Leaders to Top Coaches in Athletics and Sports Science

 In the first week of November, BFS hosted our Leadership Program which exposes top students and athletes to real-world applications of leadership.
 Coach Kyle Fiat and Athletic Director Rich Reed from Dulaney High School in Maryland, accompanied four leaders from the Lion's Lacrosse program to Salt Lake City to learn from top coaches and researchers in the world athletics.